 While many complaints have been filed to the Howard County Police Department and County government regarding these incidents, the problem has persisted and alarmingly escalated in frequency and severity across the county over the past few years, leaving many concerned county residents wondering whether the local police are really doing all that it can to discourage these activities and arrest those who engage in them.

 Accounts from multiple officials with knowledge of Howard County’s law enforcement policies provide an alarming explanation for this recent uptick in activity.
-According to these accounts, county policies pertaining to drag racing-related offenses have recently been changed from arrests for these crimes to a policy of just “stop and disperse“.
+According to these accounts, county policies pertaining to drag racing-related offenses have recently been changed from fines or arrests for these crimes to a policy of just “stop and disperse“, with the issuing of citations and overall enforcement being discouraged and labeled as “too aggressive”.

 Who issued this guidance and who could possibly benefit from such a public safety-lowering change to county law enforcement policy?